 - Fresh fruit or tinned fruit snack packs

 - Muesli bars

-- Tetra packs of flavoured milk or a fruit smoothie
+- Tetra packs of flavoured milk

-- Baked potato with lean mince topping
+- Baked potato with mince beef topping

 - Homemade pizzas with chicken, veggies & cheese